whokilleddb/ghosted/README.md

 ![](https://inspiredbusinessconcepts.com/wp-content/uploads/2022/10/ghosting.jpg)

 ## Introduction
-`Process Ghosting` is a technique of running EXE payloads that has already been deleted.
-On Windows. it is possible to create a file, put it in a delete pending stage, write your payload to it, map it to an image section for it, close the file handle to delete the file and then finally create a process from the mapped image section.
+`Process Ghosting` is a technique of running payloads from an executable that has already been deleted.
+On Windows. it is possible to create a file, put it in a delete pending stage, write your payload to it, map it to an image section for it, close the file handle to delete the file, and then finally create a process from the mapped image section.
 This, essentially, is the `Process Ghosting` process.
-In this way, the created process does not have an associated executable file on disk which makes detections difficult for certain EDRs/AV engines.
+In this way, the created process does not have an associated executable file on disk which makes detection difficult for certain EDRs/AV engines.

 ![Process Ghosting](./img/PoC_Ghosting.png)

 ## Processes Spawned Up, Callbacks Get Thrown Up [🎵](https://www.youtube.com/shorts/XO5gYTHo6HI)

 An interesting question to ask is how do Security vendors scan processes?
-One of the methods, [as described my Microsoft in this post](https://www.microsoft.com/en-us/security/blog/2022/06/30/using-process-creation-properties-to-catch-evasion-techniques/), goes as follows:
+One of the methods, [as described by Microsoft in this post](https://www.microsoft.com/en-us/security/blog/2022/06/30/using-process-creation-properties-to-catch-evasion-techniques/), goes as follows:

 > Process creation callbacks in the kernel, such as those provided by the [_PsSetCreateProcessNotifyRoutineEx_](https://docs.microsoft.com/windows-hardware/drivers/ddi/ntddk/nf-ntddk-pssetcreateprocessnotifyroutineex) API, is the functionality in the operating system that allows antimalware engines to inspect a process while it’s being created.
 It can intercept the creation of a process and perform a scan on the relevant executable, all before the process runs.